 But notwithstanding this show of a trial, and this ceremony of the great scales, the Egyptians, like other Pagan nations, had very little trust in the justice of the Judge; and to bribe him and to appease his wrath, they prudently brought their sin-offerings, which in our figure lie upon the altar in the form of a Lotus flower.
 The same offerings are laid before the assessors in the hope that they also may thereby be persuaded to return favourable answers to the questions that the judge may put to them.
 Again the four lesser gods, who come forward as the friends and advocates of the trembling sinner, may be seen at the head of a tablet in the British Museum, strengthening their mediation on his behalf by laying their own gifts upon the altar before Osiris.
 (See Fig. 71).
-On other rig.
-71).
 On other tablets we see other gods joining him in his prayers as his advocates, and making their offerings jointly with him.
 Nor was this always thought enough to obtain from the judge a verdict in favour of the deceased.
 The greater the sacrifice, the greater would be the chance of a favourable verdict.

-Accordingly the four lesser gods are themselves supposed to offer themselves as an atoning sacrifice on behalf of the sinner; and on a funeral tablet in the British Museum, dated in 62nd year of Rameses II. we see the deceased has placed them on the altar before Osiris, as his sin offering.
+Accordingly the four lesser gods are themselves supposed to offer themselves as an atoning sacrifice on behalf of the sinner; and on a funeral tablet in the British Museum, dated in placed them on the altar before Osiris, as his sin offering.
 (See Fig. 72).